Mooven's General Terms

 The recipient may disclose Confidential Information to its employees and professional advisors, but only to the extent necessary for the purposes authorised by the discloser at any time and will procure that such employees will comply with the confidentiality terms contained in clause 10.1.

-10.3 Password for online access: You will keep any passwords or codes used to access the Mooven Portal confidential in accordance with clause 10.1 and will only disclose them to those of your employees and agents who need them to access the Mooven Portal for you and for whom you have been provided with user rights by us as identified in a Order Form.
+10.3 Password for online access: You will keep any passwords or codes used to access the Mooven Portal confidential in accordance with clause 10.1 and will only disclose them to those of your employees and agents who need them to access the Mooven Portal for you and for whom you have been provided with user rights by us as identified in a Customer Agreement.
 You will ensure that the Mooven Portal is accessed only for your own business use and you shall not login or attempt to login to the Mooven Portal as another user.
 You agree these passwords or codes are only made available to you in accordance with this Agreement and you must not transfer or sell them to anyone else.
 We may require you to change any password or code, but we will always give you as much notice as we reasonably can before doing so.

 10.4 Public Announcements: